rzepeda/ragTools/docs/getting-started/first-query.md

 - Use metadata filtering
 - Enable caching

-See the [Troubleshooting Guide](../troubleshooting/performance-issues.md) for more help.
+See the <!-- BROKEN LINK: Troubleshooting Guide <!-- (broken link to: ../troubleshooting/performance-issues.md) --> --> Troubleshooting Guide for more help.